Ongoing Park Projects

 Cove Point Park is located at 750 Cove Point Road in Lusby.
 Dominion Energy Regional Park is located at 10495 S Solomons Island Road in Lusby.
 The future park property was previously used by Dominion Energy Cove Point during the liquefaction export expansion project.
 At the completion of the project in 2018, Dominion donated approximately 100 acres to the county to develop a regional park.
 Combined with an additional adjacent property owned by the County, the park totals 179 acres.
 Park design and initial construction will be funded in part through generous donations from Dominion Energy.
 The master planning process for the new park and updates to the existing Cove Point Park began in January 2019.
 Public meetings and online surveys were conducted in both May and October of 2019.
 On August 11, 2020 the BOCC adopted the Cove Point Park and Dominion Energy Regional Park Master Plan.

-Parks & Recreation is currently working through the design for the first phase for Dominion Energy Regional Park.
-Construction may begin as early as fall 2022.
+Parks & Recreation is currently finalizing construction plans for the first phase of Dominion Energy Regional Park.
 The initial construction phase will include required park infrastructure, an entrance roadway and parking.
-First-phase construction is also expected to include some planned amenities such as community event space, playgrounds, a fitness challenge course, athletic fields (including one artificial turf field) and flex green space.
+First-phase construction is also expected to include some planned amenities such as athletic fields (including one artificial turf field) and flex green space.

 Dominion Energy Regional Park will be developed as a destination park appropriate for larger scale activities.
 Amenities will include tournament quality rectangular fields, a large recreation center, trails and paved paths, large picnic pavilions, event space, and an outdoor fitness center.
 Cove Point Park will remain a district park most appropriate for smaller scale activities while improving amenities available to all users.
 Upgrades to Cove Point Park include a small recreation center to replace Southern Community Center, upgraded areas for fields and courts, a trail system, and an expanded waterpark.